mattcanty/blog/content/blog/2020-11-12-breaking-the-fuzz/index.md

 > Getting up early and at the same time _every day_.

-I raise at **7am** whether or not I need to.
+All I need to do it raise at **7am**.
 I do it if I have no plans.
-I'll just sit upstairs with no idea and wait for the mood to take me.
+I'll sit in the living room, waiting for the mood to take me.

 ## A Morning Raising at 7